dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-04-03-the-inalienable-property-rights-of-bitcoin.md

 question and resolve disputes.
 As Bastiat put it, the law exists because property can be violated, not vice-versa.

-> \"Life, liberty, and property do not exist because men have made laws.
+> Life, liberty, and property do not exist because men have made laws.
 > On the contrary, it was the fact that life, liberty, and property
 > existed beforehand that caused men to make laws in the first place.\"
 > ---Frederic Bastiat, The Law